-6 For States with a comprehensive safeguards agreement (CSA) in force with an operative small quantities protocol (SQP) based on the original standard text, the Agency's ability to draw a credible and soundly-based annual safeguards conclusion is significantly affected.
+5 For States with a comprehensive safeguards agreement (CSA) in force with an operative small quantities protocol (SQP) based on the original standard text, the Agency's ability to draw a credible and soundly-based annual safeguards conclusion is significantly affected.
 This is due, inter alia, to the fact that the original standard text of the SQP holds in abeyance the requirement for these States to provide to the Agency an initial report on all nuclear material as well as the Agency's right to perform verification activities in these States.
-In light of such limitations, and given the significant lapse of time since the decision of the Board of Governors in 2005 authorizing the Director General to conclude with each State with an SQP an exchange of letters giving effect to the revised standardized text and the modified criteria, the Agency may no longer be able to draw a safeguards conclusion for such States unless the States concerned respond positively to the repeated calls by the Director General to amend or rescind such SQPs.
+In light of such limitations, and given the significant lapse of time since the decision of the Board of Governors in 2005 authorizing the Director General to conclude with each State with an SQP based on the original standard text an exchange of letters giving effect to the revised standardized text and the modified criteria, the Agency will no longer be able to continue to draw a safeguards conclusion for such States.